irysius/daisyfeuss/README.md

-# Vanilla
+# Daisy Feuss
-My default starting point for all front-end builds
+A playground (currently) for front end experiments

 ### New here?
+1. Ensure you have (NodeJS)[https://nodejs.org/en/] installed
+2. Download `daisyfeuss`
+3. Navigate to the directory in your console
-Download Vanilla and run `$ npm install --global gulp && npm install` in that directory to get started.
+4. Run `$ npm install --global gulp && npm install` to get started

 ### Getting Started
 1. Run `gulp` to build the project